eosnetworkfoundation/evm-public-docs/cloud/README.md

 Notifications | Event Handler

 The web applications are all deployed almost the exact same way using the exact same components, so the web application architecture will be documented once and any system-specific deviations will be described along the way.

+### Web Application
+This section will start from the EOS EVM core software and work outwards to the Internet.

 ## Deployment Strategy
 Infrastructure changes are **always** deployed, _one at a time_, as follows.